Roberta L. Shea

 Roberta L. Shea (born c.
-1967) is a United States Marine Corps Lieutenant General who has served as the Commander of United States Marine Corps Forces Command since August 6, 2024.
+1967) is a retired United States Marine Corps Lieutenant General who served as the Commander of United States Marine Corps Forces Command from August 6, 2024 to August 5, 2026.
 She previously served as the legislative assistant to the Commandant of the Marine Corps from 2021 to 2024 and Commanding General of the 1st Marine Logistics Group from 2019 to 2021.

 Early military career and education

 Shea began her Marine Corps career in the enlisted ranks.
 She entered recruit training in January 1985 at MCRD Parris Island.
 She entered a "non-traditional MOS", training as a ground support equipment mechanic, then served with 2nd Marine Aircraft Wing at Marine Corps Air Station Cherry Point, North Carolina.
 After two and a half years, she applied to and was accepted into the United States Naval Academy.
 She received her commission in 1991 and was assigned as a communications officer.

 Shea's military education includes graduating as an honor graduate from both the Marine Corps Basic Communications Officers Course and the Amphibious Warfare School, and as the Commandant's Distinguished Graduate from the Industrial College of the Armed Forces, National Defense University.
 She has also earned a Master of Science in Computer Information Systems from Boston University in 2000 and a Master of Science in National Resource Strategy from the Industrial College of the Armed Forces in 2011.